—

 There are no requirements that hospitals profiting from the program expand

-in vulnerable neighborhoods – as recent reporting in the New York
+access to care in vulnerable neighborhoods – as recent reporting in the New York

 Times has shown5 – or report how they use 340B funds.